Swright88/extending-testing/phase8/03_parameterised_testing.md

 # Parameterised Testing

 In the previous section, you learned about one of the two main building blocks of data driven testing - how to load data from a file.
-In this section, you'll learn how to write a single test that gets executed multiple times with different inputs.
+In this section, you'll learn how to write a single test which gets executed multiple times with different inputs.
 This is called _parameterised testing_.

-> TestNG has particularly nice support for parameterised testing, which is why we're using it here.
+> TestNG has particularly nice support for parameterised testing, which is why
+> we're using it here.

 ## But First: Why Bother?

 It's quite common to ask this question when confronted with a new approach that will take some effort to learn, so let's deal with it now.

 Parameterised testing primarily makes your tests neater because...

 1. It helps to remove repetition from your test suite.
 Instead of having lots of almost identical tests, that differ only by their input, you can write one test that gets executed multiple times.
 2. You can collect together several test cases into one place, rather than have them scattered around the test suite.

 Convinced?
 I hope so :)

 ## An Example

 For this section, I want you to imagine that you've switched focus and are now writing unit tests for the `Defect` class, which is part of the Defect Logger application.
 You'll find the code for it in the starter project.

 The rules around what makes a valid `Defect` are the same as earlier...